 If we could shed like a reptile, what would we leave behind?
 What would come of this state of intense vulnerability?
 Mue érable explores the Granthis, the three knots to detangle in the yogic tradition: the ventral knot, the heart knot, and the head knot, all in an environment allying worrying strangeness and onerism.
 A space with a whitewashed floor is covered by coloured fabric pieces, representing mental, emotional, physical, or spiritual skins that have been left behind.
 Willingly or by force.

 These fabrics also structure the scenic space, creating geometric forms on the ground following the dancer’s movements and creating space where he too can shed.
-Charles Alexis Desgagnés is always in search of natural authenticity on stage, of a “balanced middle-ground”.
+Charles-Alexis Desgagnés is always in search of natural authenticity on stage, of a “balanced middle-ground”.
 He proposes gestures allying notable physicality and claimed presence; a mixture of athleticism, groove, fluidity, sensitivity, and images.
-Musical compositions by composer Jean-Michel Blais and sound artist Marie-Hélène Brousseau complete the cohesion of this piece where movement guides experience, as a cinematographic mediation.
+Musical compositions by composer Jean-Michel Blais, sound artist Marie-Hélène Brousseau and the ambient sounds of the group Feu doux complete the cohesion of this piece where movement guides experience, as a cinematographic mediation.

 Lighting: Claire Seyller